wp-plugins/pootle-page-builder/README.txt

 == Description ==

+= What is pootle page builder? =

 pootle page builder helps you build compelling WordPress pages easily.
 No more boring, linear, article pages that are as limited as your posts.

+= What can I do with pootle page builder? =

 With pootle page builder you can: